adx59/pythonGameOfLife/README.md

 p = Play

+s = Stop

 t = Set Iteration Interval

-e = Export grid as grid.golp
+e = Export grid

-r = Import grid.golp as grid
+r = Import grid

-Sorry, but when you stop the play, you have to click the button instead of pressing the 's' button.

 #Import/Export Capability

 Alright, so I got bored, so I added a feature where you can export the grid into a text file.
+You can also import the exported files to get your grid that you exported back.
 But of course, I'm using a different format when exporting - .golp.
 I don't know why.
 J-just roll w/ it.
 The code can still read through text files though.

-By the way, as of 10:36 PST on Mar.
-10, 2017, this feature doesn't come with a nice GUI.
-So I guess you have to use keyboard controls to import/export.

-It's not that bad.

-It's just the r and e key.
+#CONFIG.txt

+Ok, so you can actually edit attributes of the board through CONFIG.txt.
+The first line is the color of populated cells.
+The second line is the color of unpopulated cells.
+The third and fourth line are the width and length of the board, and finally the 5th, 6th, and 7th customize the rules of the game.
+The fifth line is a list of the amount of neighboring populated cells that would make a cell unpopulated.
+The 6th line is a list of the amount of neighboring populated cells that would let the cell stay living, and the 7th a list of the amount that would populate a cell.

+#Oh, boy!
+This code is written horribly!

+Well, obviously.
+I'm not a software engineer.
+I'm just an 11 year old kid sitting in his basement making programs for his own self amusement.